YunxinLi/Multimodal-Context-Reasoning/README.md

 Thanks all contributors for their supports!!!

-If you're using LMEye in your research or applications, please cite our work:
+If you're using ModCR in your research or applications, please cite our work:

 ```
 @article{li2023multi,